kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 17: March 18, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+Continued working on section 2.

+**Thoughts**: I'm finding the MEAN course a bit boring but I will continue working on it.
+I think it's because I'm feeling overly confidend with my Angular skills.
+I need to take it down a notch!!!
+I know I have a lot to learn but the basics is something that I already feel comfortable.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/b88d094d7fa140a3b6eb209a8f3eecf5ccb65152)

+---

 ### Day 16: March 17, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 Worked on section 2.
 I also started learning about Docker from the Docker Mastery course (Section 1).